 When you think about the function of a law firm, your thoughts probably go straight to the provision of legal services.
 But law practice administrators must recognize that their firms are also revenue-earning businesses that need money to operate.
 For this reason, it is imperative to keep tabs on financial performance.
 They need to know whether the firm is bringing in enough revenue, as well as whether strategies and expenditures benefit or hurt the firm.

 With regular reporting and analytics, firms can track metrics that provide valuable detailed financial analysis.
 This blog will take a closer look at some of those metrics, including what data they provide and how often firms should review them.

 As the name suggests, these reports provide a detailed look at the law firm’s finances, including how much money is coming in, how much is on hand, and how much is being spent.
-To gain a complete view of a firm’s financial status, administrators can consider the following reports:
+To gain a complete view of a firm’s financial status, administrators can consider the following financial reports:

 - Bank Account Journals – These reports should be generated for every firm bank account on a weekly basis.
 They list every transaction that took place within the account, along with the ending balance.

 - Accounts Payable (AP) Report – This report lists all items paid out by the firm during the preceding week.
 It provides a valuable layer of transparency regarding the signing and authorization of firm checks while also illustrating the impact of expenditures on law firm cash flow.

 - Accounts Receivable (AR) Report – AR represents the total amount of outstanding debt owed to the law firm.
 These are invoices sent to clients that have not been paid.
 Weekly AR reports help law firms with their collection practices and the prevention of excessive, difficult-to-collect debts.